-Shopify Connection and Settings
+Shopify Connection & Settings

-Estimated reading time: 6 min
+Estimated reading time: 4 min

 Documentation status: updating

-Shopify banner Shopify Connection and Settings
+Shopify banner Shopify Connection & Settings

 Shopify is a popular e-commerce platform.
 It provides small or big businesses with an all-in-one tool to start, manage and grow their business online or in-store.